puregorill/JSC64/README.md

 <br />

-C64 Studio is a Commodore development system for Windows on the PC.
+C64Studio is a Commodore development system for Windows on the PC.

 VICE ("Versatile Commodore Emulator", for Windows also WinVICE) is a program that can execute programs for Commodore's 8-bit computers, e.g. the C64, the PET, VIC20 and much more.